dmytro-derkach/covid-19-serverless/README.md

 # covid-19-serverless
-This is example of COVID-19 api on serverless framework for AWS lambda
+This is an example of COVID-19 api on serverless framework for AWS lambda

 Api endpoint: [https://api.covid-19.derkachhub.com/](https://api.covid-19.derkachhub.com/)